oci-hpc/oci-openfoam-workshop/Documentation/Command Line.md

 Learn about the each deployment parameter to guide how you choose to populate config.json with your own deployment parameters.
 <p></p>

-- Get the OCID of the Compartment where you have permissions to manage the resources that are mentioned in the Prerequisites section on the [main Readme](https://github.com/oci-hpc/oci-openfoam-workshop/blob/oci-hpc/README.md).
+- Get the OCID of the Compartment where you have permissions to manage the resources that are mentioned in the [Prerequisites](../README.md#workshop-prerequisites) section.
 You can locate your Compartment OCID by following these steps:

 	a.
 Log into your OCI tenancy using the credentials provided to you